 In order to minimize the incidence of dermal and subdermal atrophy, care must be exercised not to exceed recommended doses in injections.
 Multiple small injections into the area of the lesion should be made whenever possible.
 The technique of intra-articular and intramuscular injection should include precautions against injection or leakage into the dermis.
 Injection into the deltoid muscle should be avoided because of a high incidence of subcutaneous atrophy.

-It is critical that, during administration of DEPO-MEDROL, appropriate technique be used and care taken to assure proper placement of drug.
+It is critical that, during administration of DEPO-MEDROL, appropriate technique be used and care taken to ensure proper placement of drug.

-Increased dosage of rapidly acting corticosteroids is indicated in patients on corticosteroid therapy subjected to any unusual stress before, during, or after the stressful situation.
+Increased dosage of rapidly acting corticosteroids is indicated in patients on corticosteroid therapy subjected to any unusual stress before, during, or after the stressful situation (see ADVERSE REACTIONS).

 Average and large doses of corticosteroids can cause elevation of blood pressure, salt and water retention, and increased excretion of potassium.
 These effects are less likely to occur with the synthetic derivatives except when used in large doses.
 Dietary salt restriction and potassium supplementation may be necessary.
 All corticosteroids increase calcium excretion.